fluiddyn/transonic/README.rst

   Note that with Transonic, AOT compilers can be used as JIT compilers (with a cache mechanism).

+  In contrast, some JIT compilers cannot be used as AOT compilers.
+For these tools, the AOT decorators are used in a JIT mode.

 To summarize, a **strategy to quickly develop a very efficient scientific application/library** with Python could be:

-- Use modern Python coding, standard Numpy/Scipy for the computations and all the cool libraries you want.
+1. Use modern Python coding, standard Numpy/Scipy for the computations and all the cool libraries you want.

-- Profile your applications on real cases, detect the bottlenecks and apply standard optimizations with Numpy.
+2. Profile your applications on real cases, detect the bottlenecks and apply standard optimizations with Numpy.

-- Add few lines of Transonic to compile the hot spots.
+3. Add few lines of Transonic to compile the hot spots.

 What we have now
 ----------------